 What's the best Metroid game of all time?
 Well, we're about to tell you just that with our list of all Metroid games ranked from worst to best.

-As is the case with these lists, we've taken all the opinions of Team NL along with a host of other variables, put that data into a blender, mixed it into a delicious smoothie, drunk it, and analysed what comes out at the 'other end'.
+As is the case with all our All Time lists, we've taken all the opinions of Team NL along with a host of other variables, put that data into a blender, mixed it into a delicious smoothie, drunk it, and analysed what comes out at the 'other end'.
 Ahem.
 Who said science isn't fun?

 Questionable process aside, we're happy with the final product.
 It proved a heck of a lot easier than the best Zeldas and Marios, we can tell you that much!
 So, while we wait for more information on the in-development Metroid Prime 4, let's take a look at our ranked rundown of the best Metroid games ever...